mohsenemx/mohsenemx/readme.md

+# SAVE ME FROM THIS FUCKASS COUNTRY.
+I WANT MY INTERNET BACK.

 # Who am I?
 Hey, I'm Mohsen!
-I'm studying Computer Engineering at Mazandaran National University of Skills
+I'm studying Computer Engineering at **Mazandaran National University of Skills**

 ## What do I do?

 ### 💎 Languages: